 T-shirts for five bucks; jeans and dresses for under $20.
 It’s almost like you can’t afford to not buy it.

 Clothing is cheaper now than it’s ever been: today average Americans spend less than four percent of their total income on their wardrobes, about half what was spent 50 years ago, according to the Bureau of Labor Statistics.

 It’s almost cheaper today to buy a whole new wardrobe than to pay to wash your old one (a bit of an exaggeration, yes, but really not all that far off).

 But you know the saying that there’s no such thing as a free lunch?
 Same thing goes with your $5 t-shirt – it comes with some steep hidden costs.
-It has too, right?
-It doesn’t take a genius to figure out that there’s no possible way retailers like H&M could be making billions in profits selling clothing at such low prices without there being some catch.
+There’s no possible way retailers like H&M could be making billions in profits selling clothing at such low prices without there being some catch.

 Benjamin Franklin once famously wrote: “In this world, nothing can be said to be certain, except death and taxes.”

 Well, the deadline for the latter inevitability (and hopefully not the former) is just around the corner.

 For many Americans, mid-April means last minute scrambling and groaning, a last ditch effort to get taxes filed by the April 15 deadline.

 So what happens to all that hard-earned cash of yours?